Scribbles678/Sparky/README.md

 - The developers assume NO liability for trading losses
 - Use at your own risk

 **Remember:** Leverage amplifies both gains AND losses.
-A 20% adverse price move with 5x leverage = 100% loss of margin.
+Always use appropriate stop losses and never risk more than you can afford to lose.